African Union suspends Burkina Faso after coup | DW | 31.01.2022

 An insurgency by jihadis in neighboring Mali spread across the border and has killed more than 2,000 people since 2015, forcing 1.5 million to flee their homes.

 The AU has also suspended Mali and Guinea — also ECOWAS nations — in the past 18 months after coups in those countries.
-It also suspended Sudan after a coup there in October.
+It suspended Sudan as well after a coup there in October.

 Neither organization has so far opted for the imposition of sanctions against Burkina Faso, something that ECOWAS could consider at a summit later this week in Ghana.